Sarthak1911/JavaScript_Always/README.md

 }
 ```

-It can also be used to iterate over anmv array.
+It can also be used to iterate over an array.

 ```
 let colors = ['red', 'green'];